tzcl/tzcl.me/src/content/posts/expression-problem.md

 }
 ```

 Noice.
-We've managed to build our expression language and it was all pretty straightforward.
+We've managed to build our expression language and it was all pretty straightforward!
 Let's make an expression and run it.

 ```go
 func CreateNewExpr() Expr {